VBAndCs/VB-Flag-auto-generator/README.md

     End Function

-    Public Function UnsetAllExcxept(ParamArray flags() As MyFlag) As MyFlag If flags Is Nothing OrElse flags.Length = 0 Then Return Value
+    Public Function UnsetAllExcxept(ParamArray flags() As MyFlag) As MyFlag If flags Is Nothing OrElse flags.Length = 0 Then Return New MyFlag(Value)

         Dim v As UInteger = 0
         For Each flag In flags
-            v = v Or flag.Value
+            v += flag.Value
         Next
         Return New MyFlag(v)
     End Function

+    Public Function ToggleFlag(flag As MyFlag) As MyFlag Return New MyFlag(Value Xor flag.Value)
+    End Function

-    Public Function ToggleFlags(ParamArray flags() As MyFlag) As MyFlag If flags Is Nothing OrElse flags.Length = 0 Then Return Value
+    Public Function ToggleFlags(ParamArray flags() As MyFlag) As MyFlag If flags Is Nothing OrElse flags.Length = 0 Then Return New MyFlag(Value)

         Dim v = Value
         For Each flag In flags